apetkau/comp7944-project/README.md

 # COMP 7944 Project

 This project involves applying data mining techniques on COVID-19 data to extract association rules and visualize these rules as a network.
-This repository includes code and supplementary materials for the project.
+This repository includes code and supplementary materials for the project and is available online at <https://github.com/apetkau/comp7944-project>.

 # Authors